heuberg/myconvert/docs/README.md

 * Download and import others' conversion definitions
 * Conversions can be grouped in categories
 * Edit mode to edit definitions from within the app
-* Duplicate conversion definitions (&rarr; rapid creation of new ones)
+* Duplicate conversion definitions (&rarr; rapid creation)
 * Backup all definitions
 * You may even share your definition files

 ## Usage
+:mouse: *Conversion* is not just converting currencies or physical units.
+In fact it is *calculation*.
+Calculation of an output from one or more inputs.
+We call these inputs `variables` (whose values may be changed by the user) and the output *result* (which is defined by a *formula*).
+That's all a conversion definition consits of:
+- name of the conversion (and optional category)
+- named variables (with optional default values)
+- named result(s) with corresponding formula(s)

 Conversion definitions are stored in XML files in the app's external storage directory (something like Android/data/com.github.heuberg.myconversion/files/).
 The app loads all XML files in this directory at startup time.
 For first time usage you have to put some conversion definition files there.
 As of version 1.1 you can use the app\'s **importer** to not have to put your downloaded definition files there manually: using your device\'s filemanager just *share* (aka *Send via*) the downloaded definition files with the *MyConvert-Importer*.

 ## Conversion definitions